JaagaStartup/JaagaStartup.github.io/pages/pricing.md

 permalink: "/pricing/"
 ---

 We offer multiple membership levels starting at Rs.
 250. All membership plans are billed per person.
+All plans include high-speed internet, free access to meeting areas and unlimited self-serve tea/coffee.
 Service tax at 15% is charged extra.

 |Day Pass|Flexible seating in open area|INR 250|
 |1 Week Pass|Flexible seating in open area|INR 1200|